turbot/steampipe-plugin-aws/docs/tables/aws_secretsmanager_secret.md

 ```

-### List secrets which are not replicated in other regions
+### List secrets that are not replicated in other regions

 ```sql
 select